Savings Plus

 State and CSU employees who separate and return to work as a "Rehired Annuitant" may contribute to Savings Plus.
 (The term "rehired" annuitant, is also known as "retired" annuitant among State employees.)

 As a working retiree, you understand firsthand the importance of financial security during retirement.
-It's not too late to act.
-As a Rehired Annuitant, you qualify for this benefit if you separated at least 180 days prior to enrolling in Savings Plus and you're paid through the State of California payroll system.
+It is not too late to act.

 Contact Savings Plus